 Q:

 A:

 Assigned values used are the best estimate of the true value and are usually consensus values.
 The assigned value can be the All Laboratory Trimmed Mean (ALTM), the method principle mean (GLTM), method laboratory trimmed mean (MLTM) or weighed-in level mean (XALTM).
 In some services the mean of one method or method principle is used as the target value, for example enzymatic methods for serum creatinine and mass spectrometry methods for the steroid hormone service.
-The default minimum number of contributing results for consensus means to be used is 8, but for some schemes that very few Participants this number is lower and Participants need to be aware of the greater staistical “uncertainty” in these situations.
+Participants need to be aware of the greater statistical “uncertainty” in those situations where the contributing number of data points is small.

+Q: